syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ![](/js/Maps/Map-Elements_images/Map-Elements_img4.png)

-### Toggle Legend
+### Toggle legend

-You can toggle the visibility of shapes or bubbles by clicking on the corresponding legend item by using the property [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) in legendSettings.
-Its default value is **false**.
+You can toggle the visibility of shapes and bubbles by clicking the corresponding legend item using the [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) property in legendSettings.
+The default value of this property is **false**.

 {% highlight javascript %}